Gentile Bellini

 Gentile Bellini (c.
-1429 – 23 February 1507) was an Italian painter of the school of Venice.
-He came from Venice's leading family of painters, and at least in the early part of his career was more highly regarded than his younger brother Giovanni Bellini, the reverse of the case today.
-From 1474 he was the official portrait artist for the Doges of Venice, and as well as his portraits he painted a number of very large subjects with multitudes of figures, especially for the Scuole Grandi of Venice, wealthy confraternities that were very important in Venetian patrician social life.
+1429 – 23 February 1507) was a Venetian painter of the school of Venice.
+He came from Venice's leading family of painters, and, at least in the early part of his career, was more highly regarded than his younger brother Giovanni Bellini - a reversal of the situation today.
+From 1474, he was the official portrait artist for the Doges of Venice.
+In addition to his portraits, he painted a number of very large works with multitudes of figures, especially for the Scuole Grandi of Venice, wealthy confraternities that were very important in Venetian patrician social life.

-In 1479 he was sent to Constantinople by the Venetian government when the Ottoman Sultan Mehmed II requested an artist; he returned the next year.
-Thereafter a number of his subjects were set in the East, and he is one of the founders of the Orientalist tradition in Western painting.
+In 1479, he was sent to Constantinople by the Venetian government when the Ottoman Sultan Mehmed II requested an artist; he returned the next year.
+Thereafter, a number of his subjects were set in the East, and he is one of the founders of the Orientalist tradition in European painting.
 His portrait of the Sultan was also copied in paintings and prints and became known all over Europe.

 Biography

 Gentile was born into the leading family of painters in Venice.
-His father Jacopo Bellini, was a Venetian pioneer in the use of oil paint as an artistic medium; his brother was Giovanni Bellini, and his brother-in-law Andrea Mantegna.
+His father Jacopo Bellini was a Venetian pioneer in the use of oil paint as an artistic medium; his brother was Giovanni Bellini, and his brother-in-law was Andrea Mantegna.
 He was christened Gentile after Jacopo's master, Gentile da Fabriano.
 Gentile was taught painting in the workshop of his father.
 Although today Gentile is often seen in the shadow of his more famous family members, in his own time he was considered among the greatest living painters in Venice and had no shortage of commissions; his talent as a portraitist revealed itself at an early age.

 Paintings

 Gentile's earliest signed work is The Blessed Lorenzo Giustinian (1445), one of the oldest surviving oil paintings in Venice (now at the Accademia Museum).
-During the 1450s Bellini worked on a commission for the Scuola Grande di San Marco and painted in conjunction with his brother, Giovanni Bellini.
+During the 1450s, Bellini worked on a commission for the Scuola Grande di San Marco and painted in conjunction with his brother, Giovanni Bellini.
 From 1454 he was also the official portrait artist for the Doges of Venice, (for example, see image of the Doge Giovanni Mocenigo at right).